LasagnaLad/LasagnaLad/README.md

-- 👋 Hi, I’m @LasagnaLad
+- 👋 Hi, I’m @LasagnaLad, but you can call me Alex
 - 👀 I’m interested in all things technology
 - 🌱 I’m currently learning Python, Java, C++, Full Stack Development, Robotics, Electronics, and Cybersecurity
 - 💞️ I’m looking to collaborate on ...